-10 brands that need a product recommendation quiz
+10 product recommendation quiz examples by industry

 A product recommendation quiz works best for brands selling in categories where shoppers struggle to choose between similar SKUs without expert guidance.
 The 10 categories below all share that profile: skincare, haircare, supplements, coffee, jewellery, sports gear, pet food, home decor, perfume and cosmetics.
 Each section includes a live quiz example you can try.
 Every one is built with the product recommendation quiz for Shopify, which also runs on WooCommerce, BigCommerce and Magento.